microsoft/PartsUnlimited/docs/HOL_Continuous_Integration/README.md

 ### 1b: Import Source Code into your VSTS Account with Visual Studio

-> Note: Use this to approach to use the Visual Studio to migrate code from GitHub to VSTS.
-If you use this approach, skip section 1a.
+> Note: If you already migrated using 1a (above), skip this step.

+Use this approach to use the Visual Studio to migrate code from GitHub to VSTS.
 We want to push the application code to your Visual Studio Team Services account in order to use Build.

 **1.** First, we need to open Team Explorer.
 Go to your **account home page**: